vmware-archive/ktx/README.md

 # How it works

-The idea is to keep one cluster in one kubernetes config file and soft link the `.kube/config` file between cluster configs.
+The idea is to keep one cluster in one kubernetes config file and have an easy way to switch between clusters.

-This script will prevent you from blowing away data inside your `$HOME/.kube/config` file as it checks to make sure that file is a symlink and bails if it is not.
+Since you may want several environments (terminals) configured for different clusters we want to use the `KUBECONFIG` environment variable to identify the configured cluster.

-# Installing
+# Installation

 ## script